 - You often don’t feel gratitude.
 Gratitude has an enormous healing power that humbles you and helps keep you grounded.
 If you’re unable to see the blessing in what seems to be your stress, whether it’s your children, your spouse, job, house, etc. – and truly appreciate them, negativity will soon cloud your vision.
 It’s time for you to take a step back so you can gain a better perspective.

 - You often have intense mood swings.
 Snuggling your child one minute and then yelling at them the next sends a confusing and hurtful message to your child.
-Intense mood swings set a tone of unrest, which make it difficult for your family to be truly confident in the good times.
+Intense mood swings set a tone of unrest, which make it difficult for your family to be truly confident about the good times.
 If your behavior has everyone feeling like they have to walk on glass around you, it’s time for you to balance yourself out again.

 - You often have a difficult time controlling your emotions.
 It’s easy to become overwhelmed with responsibility.
 A good cry or quick vent can help you let off some steam.
 But if you’re letting your emotions get out of control and direct those feelings of despair and frustration at your loved ones, it will only make you feel worse.
 Instead, find constructive ways to help you regain control of your emotions.

-Just as you shouldn’t ignore your blinking gas tank light on your dashboard, ignoring your own signs of running low can be disastrous.
+Just as you shouldn’t ignore a blinking gas tank light on your dashboard, ignoring your own signs of running low can be disastrous.
 It’s better to keep your tank sufficiently full so you don’t have to worry about breaking down.

 Parenting is a job wherein demands are high and time is short.
 Many parents would probably agree that they barely have time between family and work, much less for themselves.
 “How can I possibly recharge my batteries when my child is screaming, my project is due, and my house is a mess?”